 How do you start?
 By feeling appreciative for all you have!
 That makes gratitude into a mindset, or a habit.

 A whole body of research now confirms that adults, children and adolescents who report feeling gratitude are happier, healthier, more content, more optimistic, and more likely to be helpful to other people in every way.
 They're also less materialistic, less envious and less likely to become depressed.

 - Have your family count blessings by listing things everyone is grateful for every night at dinner or bedtime.
-(In one study by gratitude researcher Jeffrey Froh, middle-school students were asked to count their blessings for two weeks by listing five things every day that they felt grateful for.
+(In one study, middle-school students* were asked to count their blessings for two weeks by listing five things every day that they felt grateful for.
 The control group listed complaints about hassles in their lives.
-The kids who focused on blessings for just two weeks felt more gratitude, more life satisfaction, more optimism and were more positive in general -- even several months later.)
+The kids who focused on blessings for just two weeks felt more gratitude, more life satisfaction, and more optimism.
+What's more, they were more positive in general, even several months later.)

 - Record family blessings in a Family Gratitude Journal which you read back to the family on a regular basis.
 Research shows this retrains your mind to focus on the positive.
 Be specific in your appreciations to freshly focus your brain.
 For instance, instead of "I am grateful for my husband" notice that one day "I am grateful for my husband's patience when I get stressed" and another day "I am grateful for my husband's hard work in cleaning up the leaves outside."

 - Gratitude Jar.
 Another effective practice is a gratitude jar.
 When anything lovely happens in your home, say to your children "I am so grateful for this!
 This goes in the gratitude jar!" which makes the moment more special to everyone, and helps children want to find or create more such moments.
 Just write down what happened on a slip of paper and add it to the jar.
 Then, as part of your holiday rituals, for instance at New Year's, find a good time to read all those slips of paper to your family and let the sheer enormity of your blessings sink in.